-pringtime-you can see it, feel it, hear it, and sense it.
+Sit, hear it, and sense it.
 New life is peeking its head through the buds on the trees.
 The yellow jonquils have sprouted through the cold and crusty ground.
 The Little League team has begun practice and people are shedding their coats, sweaters, and hats.
 Everything is coming to life as spring is nature's time to renew itself.